Saint Albray

 Saint Albray is a cheese which comes from the Aquitaine region of France.

 Invented in 1976, the cheese is a French soft cheese.
-Made with pasteurized cow's milk, this popular cheese is ripened for two weeks and formed into a shape like the head of a flower with each "petal" forming a half pound of cheese.
+Made with pasteurized cow's milk, this popular cheese is ripened for two weeks and formed into a shape like the head of a flower.
 The "petals" are formed around a disk, when removed, it creates a hollow center giving the impression of the center of the flower.
 The cheese is also available in a 'petit' version, weighing 200g (or 500g in England and 180 g in Germany) with a solid center.